-The primary challenges for instructors on the program are the amount of time online teaching takes and the need to fully understand the technology to be able understand the technology to be able to solve student technology problems.
+instructors on the program are the amount of time online teaching takes and the need to fully understand the technology to be able to solve student technology problems.
 For students, the lack of community with peers and instructors can be a challenge.